-The Comprehensive Guide To Raising Good Seed Capital
+The Comprehensive Guide on Raising Seed Capital

 - We’re not investors – the advice we give here will support you in raising a round that’s most beneficial for YOU, not to try to prime you for expectations of dilution that investors are looking for.

 - We are entrepreneurs too and we’ve helped raise over $35 million in seed funding collectively.